Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 confusion.
 E.g., packages for which users request special customisations will never be installed in the central software stack.
-Moreover, due to the technical implementation of a software stack on a system the size of LUMI, installing software can be disruptive, so new software is mostly made available during maintenance intervals.
+Moreover, due to the technical implementation of a software stack on a system the size of LUMI, some software maintenance operations in the stack can be disruptive and only be done during system maintenance intervals, making maintenance difficult.

 This, however, does not mean that you may have to wait for weeks before you can get the software you need for your project on LUMI.
 We have made it very easy to